max-codeware/linmeric/index.md

 If the method is not specified, simpson is set as default.

-Moreover even here we can notice the function (unless it is given trough a variable), the range and the integration method are taken between quotes, for the reasons we saw previously.
+Moreover even here we can notice the function (unless it is given trough a variable), the range and the integration method are taken between quotes, for the reasons we previously saw.

 Now let's see an example: we can use the function we declared in the section **Declaring a fuction**, that is `x * log(x)`, saved in the variable we called `fx`.
 We can try both declaring the function directly and using the variable containing our function.